opendocsg/slw-judgments-backfill/2018_SGHC_72/report.md

 Code. [note: 169]

 78     Applying this framework, for reasons similar to C1, this case would fall within Band 2 and a sentence of five years’ imprisonment and six strokes of the cane was justified for C3.
-Whilst I was mindful of See J’s observation in _GBR_ , that the higher end of the Band 2 framework for a s 354(2) offence was apt for skin-to-skin contact (at [34]), taking into account the strong case for prospective overruling (see _Public Prosecutor v Hue An Li_ [2014] 4 SLR 661 at [126]–[131]), I declined to impose a sentence in the range of six years’ imprisonment for C3 because it would have been significantly higher than the typical cluster of 30 months’ imprisonment that had erstwhile existed for this offence.
+Whilst I was mindful of See J’s observation in _GBR_ , that the higher end of the Band 2 framework for a s 354(2) offence was apt for skin-to-skin contact (at [34]), taking into account the strong case for prospective overruling (see _Public Prosecutor v Hue An Li_ <span class="citation">[2014] 4 SLR 661</span> at [126]–[131]), I declined to impose a sentence in the range of six years’ imprisonment for C3 because it would have been significantly higher than the typical cluster of 30 months’ imprisonment that had erstwhile existed for this offence.

 79     Under s 307(1) of the Criminal Procedure Code (Cap 68, 2012 Rev Ed), two of the imprisonment terms in the present case had to run consecutively.
-In line with the totality principle and the onetransaction rule (see _Mohamed Shouffee bin Adam v Public Prosecutor_ [2014] 2 SLR 998 at [27]–[82])
+In line with the totality principle and the onetransaction rule (see _Mohamed Shouffee bin Adam v Public Prosecutor_ <span class="citation">[2014] 2 SLR 998</span> at [27]–[82])

 and as was common ground for both parties, [note: 170] I decided to run the imprisonment terms for C1 and C2 consecutively with effect from 4 October 2013, the date on which the accused was remanded.
 I ordered the imprisonment term for C3 to run concurrently with the other two imprisonment terms in C1 and C2.
 This resulted in the global sentence of 16 years’ imprisonment and 18 strokes of the cane.